-In Quick and Expert modes, do any of the following:

-- Click the name of the state in the History panel. - · Click the Undo or Redo buttons in the taskbar. - Choose Undo or Redo from the History panel menu or the Edit menu.
+- ❖ In Full Edit or Quick Fix, do any of the following: - Click the name of the state in the Undo History panel. - Drag the slider at the left of the state up or down to a different state in the Undo History panel. - Click the Undo or Redo buttons on the shortcuts bar. - Choose Undo or Redo from the Undo History panel menu or the Edit menu.